oxcamne/oxcam/docs/send_email.md

 ![send_email](images/send_email.png)

+Members with 'write' access to the database can send email.
+If they have a dedicated Society email (or alias) the email will be send 'reply-to' that address.
+If they have multiple Society addresses they can select which should be used for 'reply-to'.

 The template form at the top allows you to load a pre-prepared message, which can then be adjusted if necessary.
 You can save your work as a template by ticking the save box near the bottom of the form.

 For an explicitly addressed message 'To:' will be a box allowing the entry of one or more email addresses separated by comma or space.
 If you are sending a notice to a mailing list or to any filtered list of members, it will describe the pre-selected target list.